ilovelogic/Pauli-Path-Method/README.md

 ### Brute Force Simulation:
 [Brute Force RCS README](https://github.com/ilovelogic/Pauli-Path-Method/blob/main/Lemma_8/Brute_Force_RCS/README.md)
+\
+\
 ## State of the Research

-### Pauli Path State of Research:
+### Research Question:
+Our original research questions were "Is RCS a worthwhile approach to proving quantum supremacy?
+Should we focus our attempts elsewhere?"
+Our program significantly speeds up runtime by the path truncation approach, so it appears that working with a different benchmark may be in order.

+Below, we outline what each one of us contributed to answering the research question.

+### Anne Kelley:
+I handled generating the legal Pauli paths restricted by an upper bound on Hamming weight.
+The Pauli path generation is essential to classically simulating RCS, given that you can't compute the probability distribution without tracing the Fourier coefficients of the paths.
+My code:
-Correctly generates all legal Pauli paths given the number of qubits, depth, circuit archicture, and upper bound on Hamming weight.
-Can encapsulate all possible paths in either tree format, which speeds up Fourier coefficient calculations, or list format.
-Handles both 1D brickwork circuit architecture and 2D brickwork.
+- Correctly generates all legal Pauli paths given the number of qubits, depth, circuit archicture, and upper bound on Hamming weight.
+- Can encapsulate all possible paths in either tree format, which speeds up Fourier coefficient calculations, or list format.
+- Handles both 1D brickwork circuit architecture and 2D brickwork.

 A further optimization would be to generalize to the gate sets used by Google and USTC, which are discussed in Section 4 of the [Aharonav et al.](https://arxiv.org/pdf/2211.03999) paper.

-### Brute Force Simulation State of the Research:
+### Brute Force Simulation State of the Research (Jesus Azpitarte):
 Currently, random sampling is working for 1d brickwork circuits.
 Adopting 2D circuit generation for sampling shouldn't be difficult.
 It's merely making sure the labels work similarly as in the 1D case.

 ##### Explanation of 2D brickwork: